 Sec.
-2-403. - Economic and Community Development Commission.
+2-403. - Economic Development Commission.

 - (a) Purpose.
-The purpose of the Economic and Community Development Commission is to act as an advisory body to the Common Council by implementing the Comprehensive Plan-(primarily the Economic Development Element), the Economic Development Strategic Plan, Tax Increment District Project Plans, and the City Vision 2020 magine 2040 Downtown Master Plan, the CDBG Action Plan, and the Consolidated Plan.
-The Commission shall also eversee_advise and approve the City's Community Development Block GrantHousing and Urban Development (HUD) allocations, the La Crosse Housinghousing Rehabilitation-programs, the administration of the City's business assistance programs and address issues common to the City's economic vitality and viability.

-- (b) Appointment and term of office.
-There shall be an Economic_and Community Development Commission consisting of seven members, each for a term of two years and shall include the Mayor, four citizens representatives, the Chair of the Finance and Personnel Committee and the Council President.
+The purpose of the Economic Development Commission is to act as an advisory body to the Common Council by implementing the Comprehensive Plan (primarily the Economic Development Element), the Economic Development Strategic Plan, Tax Increment District Project Plans, and the City Vision 2020 Downtown Master Plan.
+The Commission shall oversee the administration of the City's business assistance programs and address issues common to the City's economic vitality and viability. - (b) Appointment and term of office.
+There shall be an Economic Development Commission consisting of seven members, each for a term of two years and shall include the Mayor, four citizens representatives, the Chair of the Finance and Personnel Committee and the Council President.
 Officers will be elected at the first meeting and then every two years following.
 The citizen members shall be appointed by the Mayor subject to confirmation by the Common Council.
 No salary or compensation shall be paid to any member of said Commission for the member's services as Commissioner.
-The citizen members shall serve staggered terms.
-All members shall be residents of the City with the exception of the Local business person or own a business within the City, who may not be a city resident, but must own a business within the city, and consist of:

-- (1) The Mayor.

-- (2) The Council President.

-- (3) The Chair of the Finance and Personnel Committee.

-- (4) Four City of La Crosse residents or business owners; with representatives recommended from these following areas of expertise: with reputable knowledge and experience.
-In appointing members consideration will be given to inclusion of persons of low and moderate income.
-These qualifications may include, but are not limited to people in the following areas of expertise:

-- a.
-Banker/Loan Officer.

-- b.
-Certified Public Accountant.

-- Local business ownerperson.

-- d.
-Manufacturing representative.

-- e.
-Realtor.
+The citizen members shall serve staggered terms All members shall be residents of the City with the exception of the Local business person, who may not be a city resident, but must own a business within the city, and consist of: - (1) The Mayor. - (2) The Council President. - (3) The Chair of the Finance and Personnel Committee. - (4) Four City of La Crosse residents; with representatives recommended from these following areas of expertise: - a.
+Banker/Loan Officer. - b.
+Certified Public Accountant. - c.
+Local business person. - d.
+Manufacturing representative. - (c) Powers and duties.
+The Economic Development Commission shall: - (1) Be responsible for implementing this economic development article and provide the lead role in facilitating development projects and coordinating efforts with the private sector.
+As development projects arise, the Commission shall have the authority to negotiate the types and level of development incentives needed in accordance with the provisions of this article.
+The City Administration, the Commission and the City Council shall maintain the confidentiality of all such negotiations.
+The City Council shall have the final authority to review and approve all negotiated agreements in accordance with Wisconsin State Statutes. - (2) Oversee the management of the City's economic development assistance programs as outlined herein, including the Small Business Development Loan Program/Commercial Rehabilitation Loan Program, Upper Floor Renovation Revolving Loan Program, Facade Improvement Programs, Tax Incremental District Ioans/grants, Industrial Revenue Bonds, LIPCO projects and Ioans, Industrial Park development and redevelopment, the Architectural and Engineering Analysis Program, and all other forms of economic development assistance using City funds.
+Final decisions on the City's Upper Floor Renovation Revolving Loan Program will be made at the Economic Development Commission level. - (3) Oversee the coordination of the preparation, implementation, annual monitoring and management of the City's Tax Incremental Financing Districts, including negotiating, monitoring, management, and implementation of Development Agreements including any amendments, economic assistance such as loans/grants, carrying out the standards for financial assistance and TIF assistance contained in this article.